GePajarinen/SQL-for-Data-Science-Course/README.md

 ### 8. Does posing more reviews correlate with more fans?

 Please explain your findings and interpretation of the results:
 **Not really.
 Amy, who has the most amount of fans, has only 609 reviews.
-That is just 30.45% of reviews comparing to Gerald, who has the highest count of reviews and has about half amount of fans (253 fans)**
+That is just 30.45% of reviews comparing to Gerald, who has the highest count of reviews and has about half amount of fans (253 fans).**

 ```SQL
 SELECT